Talking to your education setting about special educational needs

 - any difficulties your child may experience outside of school.

-Ask whether they share your concerns and what the nursery, school or college can do to help.
+Ask whether they share your concerns and what the education setting (early years provider, school or college) can do to help.

 If you’re still worried, ask to meet with the special educational needs coordinator (SENCO).

-If your child is not attending school, nursery or college speak to your health visitor or doctor.
+If your child is not attending an education setting speak to your health visitor or doctor to access support.

 Meeting the SENCO